virtual library gifspacerhome spacerLast modified:

 Hakuin's Letter in Answer to an Old Nun of the Hokke Sect Actually, two letters.
 In the first, Hakuin talks about the Lotus Sutra.
 In the second he discusses his own experiences. translated by Philip Yampolsky

 Another complete version, translated by The Buddhist Text Translation Society with commentary by Tripitaka Master Hua is also available.
-Here you will find it in plain text.
 Here as a 454 page .pdf document (not recommended for slow connections)

 Autobiography of Hui Neng